 This could be done individually, or you can print onto a tabloid size piece of paper and provide small groups with a copy.
 Each student in the group could be allocated a particular angle to find, or the sheet could be passed around for each student to find one angle at a time!
 When they’ve worked their way through the entire dog, challenge your students to measure the angles on a birthday cake or a pencil.

 Washi Tape Fun!

 They then need to find and measure all of the angles!
-This could be done on students desks, using a whiteboard marker and of course their trusty protractors!
+This could also be done on students desks, using a whiteboard marker and of course their trusty protractors!

 Using our grid paper template, instruct your students to use a ruler to write their name in pencil on the grid paper.
 Each letter should be squared off without any curved edges.
 Students trace over their name with a pen, then find each of the angles in their name.
 If their first name is short, they may wish to include their last name as well (or should we say … you might want to suggest they add their last names too?!).

 As an extension activity, students could find reflex and straight angles.